isomerpages/cris-corp/news-and-events/news/_posts/2023-12-03-post-Fostering partnerships for health.md

 In Deccember 2023, CRIS hosted key healthcare leaders from Indonesia, including Dr L. Rizka Andalucia, Director General for Pharmaceutical and Medical Devices at the Ministry of Health, Indonesia, Dr Reni Wigati, Medical and Nursing Director, Dharmais Cancer Hospital and Dr Harvey Romolo, Clinician at Dharmais Cancer Hospital.

 ![](/images/Resources_News/231203%20Year%20in%20review/LR_DSC_4894.png)
+*Group photo of CRIS staff and Indonesian healthcare leaders at the meeting*

 Joined by CRIS Chairman Prof John Lim and Assistant Professor Tan-Koi Wei-Chuen, Regulatory System Strengthening, Centre of Regulatory Excellence (CoRE), Duke-NUS Medical School, along with representatives from CRIS's programmes, the session delved into insightful discussions.